Разрешения песочницы🔗

 A list of valid use cases includes scanners (handled, for example by SANE), photo cameras (handled by libgphoto2), flashing devices, etc.

-While this is portal dependent and xdg-desktop-portal
+While this is portal dependent and xdg-desktop-portal is currently

 the only portal implementation, the overall permission flow is as